iamcest/covid19-slides/covid-19-cxh-slides.md

 - Droplet (dominant means of transmission, can't travel more than 1m, can persist on surfaces, surgical mask helpful).
 - Aerosol transmission (can travel more than 1m, surgical mask not helpful).
-- Social distancing, hand hygiene, and in a hosp setting appropriate use of PPE are important.
+- Social distancing, hand hygiene, and in a hospital setting [appropriate use of PPE](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/874411/When_to_use_face_mask_or_FFP3.pdf) are important.

 #

 - Be aware of aerosol generating procedures (AGP) including intubation, extubation and related procedures, tracheotomy/tracheostomy procedures, manual ventilation, open suctioning, bronchoscopy, non-invasive ventilation (NIV) e.g. Bi-level Positive Airway Pressure (BiPAP) and Continuous Positive Airway Pressure ventilation (CPAP), surgery and post-mortem procedures in which high-speed devices are used, high-frequency oscillating ventilation (HFOV), high-flow Nasal Oxygen (HFNO), induction of sputum, some dental procedures (e.g. high speed drilling).

-- Wear appropriate PPE if you are exposed to AGP (at time of writing this is FFP3 as a minimum); make sure you learn to [doff and don PPE safely (having a buddy helps)](https://www.cdc.gov/hai/pdfs/ppe/ppe-sequence.pdf)
+- [Wear appropriate PPE](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/874411/When_to_use_face_mask_or_FFP3.pdf) if you are exposed to AGP (at time of writing this is FFP3 as a minimum); make sure you learn to [doff and don PPE safely (having a buddy helps)](https://www.cdc.gov/hai/pdfs/ppe/ppe-sequence.pdf)

 #